 Aeroplan Credit Card priority reward vouchers with spending

 Here’s where the Aeroplan Credit Card gets really interesting, if you ask me.
 In addition to solid bonus categories, monthly spending thresholds, and the ability to earn status through credit card spending, big spenders can also earn priority reward vouchers.
-Each can be used to take a companion with you when redeeming points on a single itinerary (it can be on Air Canada or any partner airline), and you just have to pay the taxes and fees for them.
+Each can be used to get 50% off an eligible Aeroplan award ticket (it can be for travel on Air Canada or a partner airline).

 You can earn these vouchers when spending $100,000, $250,000, $500,000, or $750,000 in a year.
 The way these can be used depends on your status: